nrs-org/novelslop/content/vol_01/chap_09.typ

   Though, this was nothing for Uta, someone that was so used to texting to other people on her messenging app.
-Even now, she was texting to some old friend at middle school, with the topic being their first days of high school.
+Even now, she was texting to some old friend at middle school, with the topic being how their first days of high school were going.

   "Let me see it!"

-  Mikoto became competitive all of a sudden.
+  Mikoto became fired up all of a sudden.
+With a defeated look on her face, she looked like a runner who was just outran by her opponent.

   "Hey... direct messages are a personal thing, you know?"
+Uta pulled the phone to her chest.
+Knowing how physical her friends always took things to, she tried her best to not leave any opening to get her phone stolen.

   "I don't care!
 What if you texted something bad to poor little Mona?"

+  Mikoto made a tantrum.
+It looked less like that she cared about Mona, but rather just being jealous of Uta.

   Mikoto was just throwing whatever excuse she had to force her friend to reveal the message from earlier.
-And with nothing to hide, Uta folded after some resistance (mainly to tease Mikoto).
+Though, as there was really nothing to hide, Uta folded after some resistance.

   "Your way of texting really gave her a lot of pressure..."